DomenicoDicosimo/David-McElwee-Eleventy/src/blog/blog-template.md

 the University of Pittsburgh and an MS in clinical psychology from the University of La Verne.
 During his career, he has worked to build bridges past barriers in supporting people living with developmental disabilities.
 My Afterlife is his first novel.

-The above is my bio taken from the ‘About the Author’ section in the back of my book.
+The above bio is taken from the ‘About the Author’ section in the back of my book.
 With apologies, I failed to mention my most important academic achievement: High school graduate from Smethport Area High.
 Failure to disclose this was a short-sighted attempt to create mystery as to ‘where he’s from?’
 Perhaps I should have chosen a